 Every dollar, pound, euro or riyal we spend is connected to a long chain of commerce, stretched over seas and continents.
 And the longer the stretch, the smaller the distribution of value of the item purchased.
-A dress purchased for £100 on the High Street only provides a meager daily wage for the person who actually made it in a factory in China, Indonesia or India.
+A dress purchased for £100 on the High Street only provides a meagre daily wage for the person who actually made it in a factory in China, Indonesia or India.

 Our spending habits are one of the most powerful ways we can express our values and priorities.
 In 2015 the Kingdom of Saudi Arabia spent $157 Billion on imports.
 As that money leaves the country, so do the jobs, and indeed a way of life.
 As conscious consumers we can use the force of our buying to support locally made products which are not only economically important to our communities, but also perpetuate cultural heritage and traditions.

 Handicrafts are important in several significant ways.
 First, items like rugs, jewellery, hand-carved wood and ceramics all tell a story.
 They represent the identity of the people who made them and give a window into their lives and lifestyles.
 They are a source of pride, of character and of rich traditions.

 Second, authentic handicrafts are made of indigenous raw materials.
 The need to source these raw materials creates a secondary market and demand for products like woods, gemstones, natural dyes and textiles.
 This demand creates a ripple effect of economic growth for the suppliers of the raw materials and tools, and in turn, their suppliers.